* USD stalls near 100 yen, due to hefty offers at the big number

-In addition, data from Japan's Ministry of Finance showed Japanese investors sold a net 1.145 trillion yen ($11.5 billion) worth of foreign bonds last week, the biggest selling in a year, despite talk that they will buy foreign bonds after the BOJ's easing.
+In addition, data from Japan’s Ministry of Finance showed Japanese investors sold a net 1.145 trillion yen ($11.5 billion) worth of foreign bonds last week, the biggest selling in a year, despite talk that they would buy foreign bonds after the BOJ’s easing.

 Still, many market players think the dollar is set to rise above 100 yen, which would take the greenback to highs not seen since mid-April 2009.
 A break there would pave the way for a test of the April 2009 peak of 101.45.

-The Fed's minutes, which were inadvertently released hours ahead of schedule, showed a few Fed policymakers expected to taper the pace of asset purchases by mid-year and end them later this year, while several others expected to slow the pace a bit later and halt the quantitative easing program by year-end.
+The Fed’s minutes, which were inadvertently released hours ahead of schedule, showed a few Fed policymakers expected to taper the pace of asset purchases by mid-year and end them later this year, while several others expected to slow the pace a bit later and halt the quantitative easing programme by year-end.